-for fans of appalachian folk horror, gothic horror, and dark fairy tales
+for fans of gothic fiction, appalachian folk horror, and dark fairy tales

 Appalachian setting